Workshops

 • strong white or cream cotton and polyester thread

-• rubber gloves • apron/overall • newspaper • small paintbrushes
+• rubber gloves • apron/overall • newspaper • small

-• any small metal/glass/wooden objects which students might like
+• any small metal/glass/wooden objects which

 to experiment wrapping into fabric • a variety of natural and